cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 - `natural`: 1.jpeg, 2.jpeg, 10.jpeg
 - `predefined`: 2.jpeg, 10.jpeg, 1.jpeg

+When the `predefined` mode is selected, an optional [manifest file](/docs/manual/advanced/dataset_manifest.md) can be provided to specify the required file order.
+The file is required for image archive uploads (e.g. `.zip`).

 ### Use zip/video chunks

 Force to use zip chunks as compressed data.
 Cut out content for videos only.